steveyeh987/ML2017Fall_project/README.md

   ```
   - Output:
   ```
-    Write the prediction to the file (predict_path.csv) at the end by loading the pretrained model.
+    Reproduce the prediction to the file (predict_path.csv) at the end by loading the pretrained model.
   ```